 Music can be much more than audio wallpaper or a “background”.
 Carefully choosing and editing library music, or having custom music composed, can greatly improve the connection with the viewer and the overall effectiveness of the video.

-This CD was so much fun to create in collaboration with wonderful guitarist J Hayes for the Sonoton library .
-We composed and produced it back at the “turn of the century”, and it is still getting used around the world in 2019.
-We produced the rhythm tracks and some of the solo instruments at SmithLee Productions in St. Louis, then sent orchestral scores and tapes (!) overseas for overdubs by the Budapest Orchestra.
+This CD was so much fun to create in collaboration with accomplished guitarist and composer J Hayes for the Sonoton library .
+We recorded the rhythm tracks and some of the solo instruments at SmithLee Productions in St. Louis, then sent orchestral scores and DA-88 tapes (!) overseas for overdubs by the Budapest Orchestra.

 “Scoring” with library music is the process of customizing it for the production.
 Some things to think about while “scoring” with library music include: